n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 #### 4.3: Reph ####

 "Reph" must be moved from the beginning of the syllable to its final position.
-Because Sinhala incorporates the `REPH_POS_BEFORE_POST` shaping characteristic, this final position is immediately before any independent post-base consonant forms (meaning the first post-base consonant that has not formed a ligature with the base consonant).
+Because Sinhala incorporates the `REPH_POS_AFTER_MAIN` shaping characteristic, this final position is immediately after the base consonant.

-  - If the syllable does not have any post-base consonants, then the final "Reph" position is immediately before the first post-base matra, syllable modifier, or Vedic sign.

 ![Reph positioning](/images/sinhala/sinhala-reph-position.png)